29 Breathtaking Australia Bucket List Experiences

 Come to the Whitsunday Islands for camping, scuba diving, snorkelling and hiking.
 The islands are stunningly beautiful and known for their vibrant underwater life.
 You can even spot sea turtles if you’re lucky.
 There are lots of tour companies to choose from to see the islands.
 You could take a multi-day cruise or just go on a day trip to the islands.
 For this, you need to go to Airlie Beach, which is the gateway to the Whitsundays.

 Most people will spend a few days here and gradually explore the islands.
 The town is fantastic for nightlife and a brilliant spot to relax by the beach and explore.
-For the ultimate overnight stay, consider reef sleep.
+For the ultimate overnight stay, consider reef sleep, where you can spend two days exploring the reef and one night sleeping on the pontoon .

 Hike Carnarvon Gorge National Park

-Located about 600 km northwest of Brisbane in Queensland’s central highlands is spectacular Carnarvon Gorge National Park.
+About 600 km northwest of Brisbane in Queensland’s central highlands is the spectacular Carnarvon Gorge National Park.
 The gorge is home to numerous plants and animals who live in the ecosystem created within this unique environment.

 There are many walking tracks throughout the gorge, ranging from a few hundred metres to nearly 20km return.
 The most popular hike and one that is highly recommended to see the major highlights of the gorge is the 10.8 km walk to the Art Gallery.

 The Art Gallery is the furthest point of this work.
 For thousands of years, Carnarvon Gorge has been the home of the Bidjara and Karingbal people.
-The art gallery has over 2000 engravings, stencils, and paintings that reflect the area’s importance Aboriginal custodians of the land and provide a chance to discover more about Aboriginal culture.
+The art gallery has over 2000 engravings, stencils, and paintings that reflect the area’s importance to the First Nations custodians of the land and provide a chance to discover more about Aboriginal culture.

 Other attractions along the walk to the Art Gallery include the Amphitheatre (4.3km into the hike).
 Climb up a set of metal steps and walk through a narrow gap in the sandstone to discover the open-air chamber of the amphitheatre.